divagicha/CoWIN-Vaccine-Appointment-Booking/README.md

 	```sh
 	git clone https://github.com/DivAgicha/CoWIN-Vaccine-Appointment-Booking.git
 	```
-3. Alternatively, if you don't have Git CLI you can directly get the project's zip file by going over to link [CoWIN-Vaccine-Appointment-Booking](https://github.com/DivAgicha/CoWIN-Vaccine-Appointment-Booking), and extract the contents to desired location
+3. Alternatively, if you don't have Git CLI you can directly download the project's zip file by clicking [here](https://github.com/DivAgicha/CoWIN-Vaccine-Appointment-Booking/archive/refs/heads/master.zip).
+Once downloaded, extract the contents of the zip file to desired location
 4. Open shell / command-prompt and change the working directory to "CoWIN-Vaccine-Appointment-Booking"
 	```sh
 	cd "path_to_CoWIN-Vaccine-Appointment-Booking_directory"